About

 What is Next Steps?

-From the time you turned 14, the study has gathered information on a number of different aspects of your lives, including family life, friends, health, housing, education, jobs, what you do in your spare time, your neighbourhoods, and your hopes for the future.
+From the time you turned 14, the study has gathered information on different aspects of your lives, including family, friends, health, housing, education, jobs, what you do in your spare time, your neighbourhoods, and your hopes for the future.

-As you get older, we will continue to ask you about those things, as well as your careers, finances, whether or not you get married or have children, and your attitudes and beliefs.
+Now you are an adult, we have continued to ask you about those things, as well as your careers, finances, relationships and marriage, parenthood, and your attitudes and beliefs.

 In this section